An in Depth Guide to Choosing the Best Backpacking Gear

 Best Backpacking Gear: Backpacks

-It is important to have a good travel backpack.
+It is important to have the best travel backpack.

 A couple things to look for are multiple compartments, water resistance, internal frame, and padding.